MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 ### Exercise 3.3: Create new sequence

-Your sales teammate expresses that when he's spoken with Josiah, Josiah has expressed that they prefer phone calls and meetings to emails.
+Your sales teammate expresses that when he's spoken with their lead, the lead expressed that they prefer phone calls and meetings to emails.
 You decide that the existing sequence, which relies heavily on email communication, doesn't work for some customers.
 You decide to build a new sequence that focuses more on in-person selling styles.
 Instead of creating a new sequence from blank, you'll use the existing lead nurturing sequence, create a copy, and make edits.

 1. Change the area to **Sales Insights settings** using the bottom left drop-down menu icon.